Papabyte/Byteduino/README.md

 ##### Transaction cosigning
 On such small device, it will never be possible to implement a full-featured Byteball client.
 But when needed, it's possible to delegate work to a distant server by charging it to prepare transactions that the device cosign. after having checked only critical points.
 This way we ensure that the transaction has been ordered by the Byteduino device although the distant server could have been compromized.
-Beside sending payments, this technic can be used to post data into the immutable public ledger while proving they existed at time they were posted.
+The [hardware-cosigner](https://github.com/Papabyte/Hardware-cosigner) used as second factor authentification for a GUI wallet is a practical application of that.

 ##### Transaction broadcasting
 coming next!
+Beside sending payments, this function will allow to post data into the immutable public ledger while proving they existed at time they were posted.

 #### Features